votan73/JoystickMerger/README.md

 1. Try out the auto-created configuration by clicking on "Generate".
 Choose a senseful location for the executable.
 You will probably use it for your real feeder later on.
 It should build successful.
 If not, try to simplify the auto-created configuration and try again.
 2. Run that executable.
 (Your anti-virus may wants to scan it.
 And will find nothing, of course.)
 3. Start the "vJoy Monitor" to see if anything happens.
-4. Go back to the generator and start your real setup by removing the auto-created configuration by clicking on the red X and add new mapping by clicking on the blue "+".
+4. Go back to the generator and start your real setup by removing the auto-created configuration by clicking on the red X and add new mappings by clicking on the blue "+".
-5. Save the configuration XML and stop the feeder before clicking an "Generate".
+5. Save the configuration XML and stop the feeder before clicking on "Generate" again.
 6. Have fun.